Monday, June 17, 2013

 A pink brick... je me souviens

 This isn't to say the film doesn't have it's powerful moments.
 Best of all is a scene in a working class coffee shop during brunch.
 An old bag waitress starts making entitled, offensive remarks about Laurence until Fred literally explodes into a amazing soliloquy of outrage which goes on several minutes.
 You can feel the entire world pushed back during her fiery declaration and it's a truly revolutionary decree of "I'm mad as hell" and a sign of Clement and Dolan's talent.
 Some of the Rose Family sequences, campy/hokey though the family is, seem right out of "Shortbus" in the queer sisterhood category and the truism, "when your family rejects you, find a new family."
 There are some interesting exchanges between Laurence (10 years later) and a publishing company pr woman who is interviewing her for her new book.
 They have a cis/trans dance of entitlement and defensiveness which felt familiar to me in some of my interactions with certain cis women of my own age.
-And there is the performance of Suzanne Clement, who is abosolutely brilliant at finding Fred's many shades of crazy and obsession.
+Then there is the performance of Suzanne Clement, who is abosolutely brilliant at finding Fred's many shades of crazy and obsession.
 She carries and, in some ways, takes over the film and often seems to overpower her fellow actors especially Poupaud (which could be an insightful show of character, but sometimes feels as if Fred, not Laurence, is the title character).

 10 year on, Laurence is still wearing powder blue